BuoyantIO/service-mesh-academy/l5d-certificate-management/README.md

 <!-- @wait_clear -->

-## OPERATIONAL SKILL: Cleaning up the trust anchor bundle after rotating is complete
+### Rotating step 4: Cleaning up the trust anchor bundle after rotating is complete

 Once the workloads are restarted, Linkerd isn't using the old trust anchor at all, and we can remove it from the bundle entirely.
 We'll do this the easy